oggy/looksee/README.markdown

 # Looksee

-Shows you the method lookup path of objects in ways not possible in plain ruby.
+A tool for illustrating the ancestry and method lookup path of objects.
+Great for exploring unfamiliar codebases!

 ## How